Secure your network

 When securing your network it's important to have a good understanding of the infrastructure services you are using.
 In this section, we will describe very common infrastructure service providers and how to secure your application within those environments.

-If you have deployed your application on Kubernetes, make sure that there is no direct ingress to your application or microservices, also make sure that the services linked to your application services are of
+If you have deployed your application on Kubernetes, make sure that there is no direct to your application or microservices, also make sure that the services linked to your application services are of type:

 NodePort